-Balance Awareness Week, Sept.
-13 – 19, was started by the Vestibular Disorders Association (VeDA), to increase awareness about vestibular disorders and support patients in their journey back to balance.
-CNC Hearing and Balance Center’s Sarah McGuire, MSN, APRN discussed the risks of balance disorders and why it is so important to have them corrected:
+CNC Hearing and Balance Center’s Sarah McGuire, MSN, APRN discusses the risks of dizziness, vertigo and other balance disorders and why it is so important to have them corrected:

-There’s four parts to your balance system: there’s input from your eyes; input from your ears; input from your muscles and your joints and then your brain has to wrap all of that information together.
+There are four parts to your balance system: the brain receives input from your eyes; input from your ears; input from your muscles and your joints and then it has to process all of that information together.

-If you have a vision problem, such as cataracts your eyes or other condition that affects your vision, that right there puts you at greater risk for falling.
+If you have a vision problem, such as cataracts your eyes or other condition that affects your vision, that puts you at greater risk for falling.

 If you have a condition called peripheral neuropathy which can be associated with diabetes and you don’t have good sensation on the bottom of your feet, that can also put you at greater risk.